Creating Your First MCP Server

 Step 5: Test Your Connection

-Once connected, test that your AI platform can access your Logic documents:- Open your AI platform
+Once connected, test that your AI platform can access your Logic agents:- Open your AI platform

-- Look for your Logic documents in the available tools/functions
+- Look for your Logic agents in the available tools/functions

 - Verify you receive the expected response